Edwing123/learning-zig-from-docs/comments/README.md

 > like autocomplete, go to references, code static analysis, etc.

-Also, remember the documentation website for the Zig standard library? the documentation for that website is gathered from the doc comments from the standard library source code.
+Also, remember the documentation website for the Zig standard library? the documentation for that website is gathered from the doc comments found in the standard library source code.

 > Note: the documentation says that doc comments are only allowed in some places,
-> and that in the future, the compiler will show an error if it finds a doc comment in a wrong place.
+> and in the future, the compiler will show an error if it finds a doc comment in a wrong place.

 ## Top-level doc comments